KeyserDSoze/RepositoryFramework/README.md

 ## [Showcase (code)](https://github.com/KeyserDSoze/RepositoryFramework.Showcase)

-**Rystem.RepositoryFramework allows you to use correctly concepts like repository pattern, CQRS and DDD.
+**Rystem.RepositoryFramework allows you to use correctly concepts like repository pattern, CQRS, DDD and automated REPR (Request-Endpoint-Response) Pattern.
 You have interfaces for your domains, auto-generated api, auto-generated HttpClient to simplify connection "api to front-end", a functionality for auto-population in memory of your models, a functionality to simulate exceptions and waiting time from external sources to improve your implementation/business test and load test.**

 **Document to read before using this library:**
 - Repository pattern, useful links: